Sustainability in industrial products

 The first ETFE foil has already been produced with this

-technique and we are testing the properties of the foil (e.g.on
+technique and we are testing the properties of the foil (e.g. on

-load bearing capacity, feasibility of printing etc.).
+load-bearing capacity, the feasibility of printing etc.).

 The producer confirmed that the properties of the ETFE foil have

-remained the same (sustainability, fire behaviour,
+remained the same (sustainability, fire behavior, and

-Development of sustainable and environment friendly
+Development of sustainable and environmentally friendly

 products and production processes.
 Various factors determine our